Robotic surgery: Dentistry and Orthodontics

 Another major development in 2017 was the first ever autonomous implant that was performed at Air Force Medical University in Xi'an, Shaanxi, China.
 The procedure was a breakthrough in testing at the time, as the procedure itself was performed autonomously by the robot.
 Before the procedure, a CT scan was performed in order to get a dental graft and to assess how the procedure would be performed.
 The procedure was planned by the doctors present, but was performed by the robot without any doctor assistance.
 This procedure was a major breakthrough in dental robotics as it presents the possibility of fully autonomous dental procedures with higher accuracy and reliability than standard dental practices.
 After the success of the autonomous dental implant in China, a competitor for Neocis, RemeBot, emerged, and in 2018, it was the first robot-assistant dental company to get National Medical Products Administration certification to publish their dental-implantology machines and sell them to the public sector of dentistry.
 Since the success of RemeBot in China and Neocis in the US, many other upcoming companies, such as Straumann in Switzerland and Yakebot in China, have been developing technology and machines to compete with RemeBot and Neocis.
 Both of these upcoming companies have seen success in the dental robotics field and are currently working to pass regulatory requirements and get approval to be publicly published and used by dental offices.

-As dental robotics gradually advances and develops worldwide, with an increasing number of countries attempting to design their own versions of robotic dental implantology, there has been a drastic increase of dental offices who are directing their attention to the potential of this new technology.
-With children and adults alike having a heightened "Dental fear" compared to other medical offices, it will be interesting to see how the general public will view the shift from standard dental practices to the potential of robot-assisted or even autonomous dental procedures.
+As dental robotics develops worldwide, with a number of countries attempting to design their own versions of robotic dental implantology, there has been a increase of dental offices who are directing their attention to this new technology.